tisfeng/Easydict/README_EN.md

 easydict://writeKeyValue?EZBingCookieKey=xxx
 ```

+> Note that Bing TTS also uses a web interface, which is also easy to trigger interface restrictions and does not report errors, so if you set Bing to the default TTS, it is recommended to set cookies.

 ## Smart query mode

 Currently, there are two main types of lookup services: vocabulary lookup (e.g., Apple Dictionary) and translating text (e.g., DeepL), and there are also some services (e.g., Yudao and Google) that support both vocabulary lookup and translating text.